kodi/JS-Object-Expire/README.md

         console.log(data);
     });

-Callback will be executed when we call get method for this key again
+Callback will be executed when we call get method for this key again after expiration time
     map.get("foo");

+    //this will trigger callback on key foo

 Or when we call getKeyList after expiration time
     map.getKeyList();

+    //this will trigger callbacks on all expired keys

 ### [ExpiringMap Documentation](https://github.com/kodi/JS-Object-Expire/wiki/ExpiringMap)